Ever wonder what a ichthyosaurus fossil specimen found in 1813,

 and the very first plesiosaur fossil", "Despite her major contributions

-to museums, her special skills and knowledge were largely forgotten by the
+to museums, her special skills and knowledge were largely forgotten by

 scientific community" from: